Brian M. Kramer is a partner in the firm’s Intellectual Property Group, where his practice focuses primarily on patent litigation.

 Mr. Kramer is a registered patent attorney admitted to practice before the U.S. Patent and Trademark Office (PTO).
 He is a member of the American Intellectual Property Law Association, the Federal Circuit Bar Association and the American Bar Association.
 He serves on the board of directors of the Japan Society of San Diego and Tijuana and the Legal Aid Society of San Diego.

-Mr. Kramer received a bachelor's degree in mechanical engineering from Valparaiso University in 1997 and his J.D., magna cum laude, from the University of Illinois College of Law in 2000.
+Mr. Kramer received a bachelor’s degree in mechanical engineering from Valparaiso University in 1997 and his J.D., magna cum laude, from the University of Illinois College Of Law in 2000.
 In law school, he served as an associate editor of the University of Illinois Law Review and as the first managing editor of the University of Illinois Journal of Law, Technology & Policy.
-Before joining the firm in 2003, Brian served as a law clerk to both Judge Richard Linn of the U.S. Court of Appeals for the Federal Circuit in Washington, D.C., and Chief Judge Sue L. Robinson of the United States District Court for the District of Delaware.
+Before joining the firm in 2003, Mr. Kramer served as a law clerk to both Judge Richard Linn of the U.S. Court of Appeals for the Federal Circuit in Washington, D.C., and Chief Judge Sue L. Robinson of the United States District Court for the District of Delaware.

 ©1996-2016 Morrison & Foerster LLP.
 All rights reserved.